twobombs/thereminq/README.md

 ThereminQ orchestrates a suite of best-of-class tools designed to control, extend and visualize data emanating to and from Quantum circuits using Qrack, ELK, Tipsy and Jupyter on CUDA and OpenCL accelerators.

 - Qrack - Qbit OpenCL Hardware Emulation Stack https://github.com/vm6502q/qrack
-- Bonsai - Stellar data visualizer for QFT, Sycamore and TNN_d data https://github.com/treecode/Bonsai
+- Bonsai - Stellar data visualizer for QFT, Sycamore, TNN_d and SDRP validation https://github.com/treecode/Bonsai
 - Elastic Search/Lucene Interface for Big Data interconnect https://www.elastic.co/downloads/

 Look also at the following images